abouchard-ds/QA.d/README.md

 ## Presentation

 QA.d (**Q**uantitative **A**nalysis **d**ataset) is a small project consisting of a bash script to automatically download historical stock information from [Yahoo Finance](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F) as CSV/JSON file.
 It can run as command line or with GUIs options.
-You can configure your dataset (in the extent of what's available on Y!Finance).

 A dataset created with this program can be of a sizable amount.
 If you take all Canadian and American stocks without exclusion (debentures, warrants, preferred shares, etc.) you could get approximately 4gb of real data (~16,000 individual files and a big file of 3gb containing 44,500,000 observations).

-Used to test Oracle database features on external tables, transaction benchmarks, ETLs, statistical analysis, machine learning algorithms.
-Another use case could be to experiment on changing the file from 1 fil per STOCK to 1 file per day.
+Used to test some database external tables features, transaction benchmarks, ETLs, statistical analysis, machine learning algorithms.
+Another use case could be to experiment on changing the file from 1 file per stock to 1 file per day.

 ## Features